-During the year, Villamanta continued to occupy premises provided by Deakin University.
-Whilst this has involved its office being required to move to (and later this year, from) the University's Waterfront campus, co-location has assisted Villamanta to provide legal internship and professional experience placements for Deakin Law Students.
-The provision of these placements has been augmented by a professional experience training program developed and delivered by Villamanta's Viv Avery and Naomi Anderson.
+During the year, Villamanta has continued to occupy premises provided by Deakin University.
+Whilst this has involved its office being required to move to and from various locations within the University, being located within Deakin has enabled Villamanta to provide legal internship and professional experience placements for Deakin Law Students.
+The provision of these placements is augmented by the professional experience training program developed in previous years by Villamanta's Viv Avery and Naomi Anderson.
 Through these placements and programs Villamanta provides Deakin law students with valuable practical knowledge and experience, whilst at the same time expanding its capacity to assist its clients.
-The contribution to its work made by Deakin volunteers is also gratefully acknowledged as is the continued support of the Vice-Chancellor, Professor Jane Den Hollander AO and the Acting Dean of Law, Dr Jenni Lightowlers.
+The contribution to its work made by Deakin volunteers is also gratefully acknowledged as is the continued support of the Vice-Chancellor, Professor Jane Den Hollander AO and the Dean of Law, Professor Jenni Lightowlers.